Elderly woman likely died soon after going missing

 On September 6, Warrington was found about 15 metres from the Bridle Path track in Heathcote, Christchurch.
 She was down a bank in an area of “reasonably dense bush”.

-A forensic pathologist did an autopsy on Warrington the following day.
-The pathologist believed Warrington died from probable hypothermia in a person with cardiovascular disease, lung disease, and dementia.
+A forensic pathologist did an autopsy the following day.
+The pathologist believed she died from probable hypothermia in a person with cardiovascular disease, lung disease and dementia.
 She had no identifiable injuries.

 The pathologist concluded she was likely to have died “within a day or so” of being reported missing.